lina2761991/Introduction-to-computer-science-cs50/README.md

 ### Recursion <br/>
 a function that calls itself and the iteration gets smaller and smaller as we go through <br/>
-It doesn't depend on the input (n); like always returning the same value or extracting the first element (zero effort) <br/>

 ### Linear Search <br/>
 In linear search, the idea of the algorithm is to iterate across the array from left to right, searching for a specified element. <br/>
 In pseudocode: <br/>